diesel-rs/diesel/examples/postgres/composite_types/README.md

 ```
 So we expect a vector of a 2-tuple, or ordered pair of the Rust types ```i32```
 and ```f32```.
 Mind that the float type is not present in the table but is
-specified in by the SQL function in the database and also in the macro `sql_function!`
+specified in by the SQL function in the database and also in the macro `define_sql_function!`
 definition above.
 Of course we can expand this to very long tuples, but that
 will become error prone as we have to specify the sequence of type correctly
 every function call.
 Try out the [first example](./examples/composite2rust_coordinates) with: